Perspective | Olympic athletes are truly special. The IOC pawns them for whatever value it can get.

 This is a celebration of international sport meant to bring the world together, right?

-“I think athletes are distracted and concerned while still trying to remain focused, based on the ones we’ve spoken to,” said Rob Koehler, the director general of Global Athlete.
+“Athletes are distracted and concerned while still trying to remain focused, based on the ones we’ve spoken to,” said Rob Koehler, the director general of Global Athlete.
 “And the IOC has really done nothing to minimize or relieve those concerns based on a lack of reaction, a lack of public statements to assure athletes will be fully protected. … It reinforces what we’ve had concerns with for a long time: The IOC favors stakeholders and rights holders over athletes’ safety and well-being.”

 Keep that in mind as the Games dance across your television screen.
 Without the athletes, there is no product.
 Yet the athletes are at the bottom of the IOC’s food chain.
-Global Athlete helped produce a study that reports the IOC generates $1.4 billion in revenue annually.
+Global Athlete helped produce a study that reports the IOC generates $1.4 billion in annual revenue.
 A full 90 percent is distributed to either national Olympic committees around the globe or the international federations that oversee specific sports.
 Some 4.1 percent is funneled through those NOCs and IFs for athlete scholarships, grants and performance incentives.
 The revenue going directly to athletes: 0.5 percent.

 Yet what are the athletes to do?
 Biathletes and bobsledders aren’t stars with pull.
 Even alpine skiers’ and figure skaters’ opportunities to leverage their talent and discipline and diligence happen just once every four years.
 Whatever their misgivings about the host country or the organizing body, staying home isn’t an option.